 But of course, in order for your baby’s nap time to be a favorite time of day, your baby has to actually, you know, TAKE A NAP.
 And therein lies the problem, for many parents!

-So many of you have written to us over the years, letting us know that your baby won’t nap, and you are at a loss as to why.
+So many of you have written to us over the years, letting us know that your having a rough time with naps, and you are at a loss as to why.
 Baby is tired?
 Check.
 Baby is settled in the crib after nap time routine?
 Check.
 Baby not sleeping?
 ACK – check!

 But why?
 Why is it that your baby won’t sleep, especially when you’ve tried everything?
-Odds are, your baby won’t nap for one of the 7 reasons listed below.
+Odds are, it’s because of one of the 7 reasons listed below.

 Baby Won’t Nap?
 Here Are 7 Possible Reasons Why: